Translate

 Author’s Note:

-Furthermore, "Exemption power" is not obtained through deliberate effort, but through the withdrawal from deliberate effort.
+Furthermore, "Exemption Power" is not obtained through deliberate effort, but through the withdrawal from deliberate effort.

 Disclaimer in advance: I am not a philosopher.
 I am simply a life maintenance technician who spent forty years learning how systems remain stable.
-SGD667 is not something achieved through cost-saving measures.
-It is a natural result of the coordinated operation of the health subsystem, time sovereignty, capital buffer, and housing firmware.
+The SGD667 figure is not the result of deliberate cost-cutting.
+It is the operational outcome that naturally emerged from the long-term convergence of health subsystems, time sovereignty, capital buffers, and housing infrastructure.
 When infrastructure becomes the power source, low energy consumption becomes the system's idling fuel consumption.
-This is not an investment note, but a life system operation report.
-It documents how, under real constraints, I spent sixty years moving from “Credit Gate” to “Exemption Power.”

 Historical Footnote